Wednesday, December 1, 2010

 Playing games with friends, lounging around in a clean house (notice I didn't say that CLEANING the house was my favorite way to spend the weekend), cooking, and watching movies.

-beautiful thing you have ever seen?
+What is the most beautiful thing you have ever seen?

 My grandparents' fiftieth wedding anniversary.
 We had a big dinner in Salt Lake and every single family member was there.
 It was one of the best nights of my life.